rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 There is only one prerequisite to reading this: interest in types.

 I am currently leading a re-write of a legacy front-end component that was originally written using Vue.js, the goal is to rewrite it using the new React.js and TypeScript.
 My goal in this post is to share my experience with TypeScript and my approach to using it.
 This is my first non-Haskell project in 3 years.
 I have my FP hat on when writing TS.
 TS and JS may try to punch some holes in that hat but it still keeps me warm and protected.

 Also, I have not done any major JS development in the last 9 years which makes this experience even more interesting.
-(Please make sure to correct me if I get anything wrong.)
+(Please make sure to correct me if I get anything wrong or I if am missing something.)
 I think all of this gives me a different and a fresh perspective and a reason to write this post for others to see.
 For some readers parts of this post will feel strange, established practices like overloading will be considered a bad thing, writing experimental code that won't even run will be a good thing.
 Strange is a corollary of different.

 What is TypeScript for?
 Is it just a JavaScript add-on used to prevent typos and trivial code errors?
 Or, will TypeScript more fundamentally change the way the code is written?
 Please have these questions in mind when reading these notes.

-This is a long post, probably the longest I ever wrote.
+This is a long post, probably the longest I have ever written.
 It will cover a lot of topics.
 You should make yourself a large coffee
 ... or better yet pickup a water bottle to stay hydrated.